marmelab/Hex/web-app/README.md

 #### Environment variables

-You may edit the following environment variables in `deployment/.env.dev` or `deployment/.env.prod`:
+You may edit the following environment variables in `.env.dev` or `.env.prod`:

 | Variable           | Default value | Description                |
 | :----------------- | :------------ | :------------------------- |